Let-Me-Use-A-Username/RCli/Notes.md

 <br>SUBJECTS TO CONSIDER
 ============================
 - pipeline (redirecting data to other destinations)
     - write "this is a nice day" pipeline file.txt
+    - used characters ">" or "|"

 ============================